 What "I'm Not There Yet" Actually Means

 Before you can have a productive conversation with your parent about their home, you need to understand what you're actually dealing with.
-Because the resistance is not stubbornness.
+The resistance is not stubbornness.
 It is not irrational.
-It is one of the most consistent and well-documented psychological responses in the gerontological literature on aging — and once you understand it, the path forward becomes considerably clearer.
+It is one of the most consistent and well-documented psychological responses in the gerontological literature on aging.
+Once you understand it, the path forward becomes considerably clearer.

 When you suggest a home modification, your parent does not hear "this will help you stay safe."
 They hear something closer to: "You are no longer who you were.
 Your body is changing.
 Your home needs to change because you have changed."

 That is a profound identity threat.
-And the research on how older adults respond to identity threats of this kind is consistent: they minimize, they deflect, they push back — not because they are uninformed, but because accepting the modification means accepting a narrative about themselves that they are not ready to accept.
-Baltes and Baltes' foundational work on the psychology of aging (1990) describes how older adults actively deploy adaptive strategies to preserve their sense of competence and continuity in the face of age-related change.
-Holding on to the idea that "I don't need that yet" is one of those strategies.
-It is a way of staying, psychologically, who they have always been.
+The research on how older adults respond to identity threats of this kind is consistent: they minimize, they deflect, they push back.
+Not because they are uninformed, but because accepting the modification means accepting a narrative about themselves that they are not ready to accept.
+Baltes and Baltes' foundational work on psychological aging (1990) describes how older adults actively deploy adaptive strategies to preserve their sense of competence and continuity in the face of age-related change.

-There is also a subtler dynamic at play, documented in a 2018 pilot study by Toyokawa et al. published in PMC.
-Researchers found that older parents consistently concealed information about their physical vulnerabilities — new symptoms, functional limitations, close calls — specifically to maintain their standing in their children's eyes.
+There is also a subtler dynamic at play, documented in a 2018 pilot study on intergenerational role reversal published in PMC.
+Researchers found that older parents consistently managed information about their physical vulnerabilities (new symptoms, functional limitations, close calls) precisely to maintain their autonomy in the eyes of their adult children.
 They were not hiding things out of pride alone.
 They were managing a relationship in which they did not want to become the dependent party.
-The home is the most visible symbol of that independence.
-Suggesting it needs to change touches everything about how they see themselves — and how they fear you now see them.

 Why You're Not Acting Either